Notes:

 <div class="character" id="character">

-<img src="http://bisha.neocities.org/images/mario.png" alt="Character">
+<img src="https://bisha.neocities.org/images/mario.png" alt="Character">

 </div>